votanmy/JS/README.md

-Created this custom JavaScript for personal use.
+Created this custom JavaScript for personal use only.